Tominick/pi-temperature-monitor/README.md

 # pi-temperature-monitor
 Raspberry Pi-based temperature monitor.

-The project is divided into two parts:
+The project is divided into parts:
 * **WebMonitor**
-An ASP.Net Core 2.2 web API to read and produce data, plus a web page to see the data
+An ASP.Net Core web API to read and produce data, plus a web page to see the data
 * **TempReader**
-A .Net Core 2.2 console application to read the temperature and humidity from a Dht sensor
+A .Net Core console application to read the temperature and humidity from a Dht sensor
+* **TempReaderService**
+A systemd version of TempReader

 ![DatesRange](https://user-images.githubusercontent.com/20950618/65949096-d6d50980-e43b-11e9-8a1b-31c1f0dfcde0.png)